 Everyone has some intuition about how fast a megabyte travels.
-Now imagine some 8 millions of the above chairs traveling from source to destination as fast as a selfie does, and you get a taste of the speed of light.
+Now imagine some 8 millions of the above chairs traveling from Brazil to Japan, as fast as a selfie does, and you get a taste of the speed of light.
 Well 2/3rds of it, but you get the idea…

 Now the only thing remaining is to somehow develop intuition about what a “million” means, which I’m not going to say I possess.
 Nevertheless, I’m still tempted to do some calculations:

 |Olympic size swimming pool||11 bytes|

 |The Great Wall of China||4.6 kilobytes|